leandrobbraga/finbot/README.md

 A simple telegram bot to track stock portfolio in Bovespa.

 ## Installation
 First you'll need to create the bot using Telegram's [BotFather](https://t.me/botfather) to get a token.
+Then edit `finbot/finbot.py` with your bot's token.g

+## Usage
 The bot have a few commands:
 1. */price <STOCK_CODE>*: fetch the current price
 2. */buy <STOCK_CODE> <QUANTITY> <PRICE>*: adds a certain quantity of stocks to the user portfolio